michaelwyl/whisper/README.md

 For issues and questions:
 1. Check this README and troubleshooting section
 2. Review browser console for error messages
-3. Check Groq API status at https://status.groq.com
+3. Try switching between API and WASM modes
 4. Open an issue on GitHub with details

 ---

-Made with ❤️ using Whisper Large v3 and Groq API
+Made with ❤️ - Choose your own path: Speed (API) or Privacy (WASM)